mojule/mojule/packages/grid/readme.md

 #### columnIndexToName

-Columns may be addressed by integer index, letter (i.e. 'A', 'B',...) or by name ( if options.hasColumnHeaders true named  , Convert an integer column index to
+Columns may be addressed by integer index, letter (i.e. 'A', 'B',...) or by name

 ```JSON
 {